 The actual bonus payment amount for each individual Executive (other than the CEO) will be based on the CEO's assessment of the Executive's performance for the year and determination of an Individual Performance Multiplier ("IPM") ranging from 80-120%.
 The IPM is multiplied by the Executive's target bonus and the multiple achieved from the Performance Matrix above to determine the actual bonus payment amount (see bonus calculation below).
 Each Executive's performance will be evaluated based on how effectively they led their organization as demonstrated against the key Balanced Scorecard measures and objectives for the Executive's respective organization.
-The IPM and final bonus payments for each Plan participant who is an executive officer of the Company for purposes of Section 16 of the Securities Exchange Act of 1934, as amended, with the exception of the CEO, will be recommended by the CEO and reviewed and approved by the Compensation Committee.
-The IPM and final bonus payment for the CEO will be determined and approved by the Company's Board of Directors.
+The IPM and final bonus payments for each Plan participant who is an executive officer of the Company for purposes of Section 16 of the Securities Exchange Act of 1934, as amended, with the exception of the CEO, will be recommended by the CEO and reviewed and approved by the Company's Board of Directors.